-In the early stages of breast cancer there is usually no pain and there may be no symptoms at all.
-As the cancer grows, however, symptoms may appear, and need to be checked by your doctor:
+In the early stages of breast cancer, when a tumour is small, there is usually no pain and no obvious signs and symptoms.
+It may not be easy to feel a lump, so screening mammography is the best method of detection.
+However, as the cancer grows, obvious changes in the breast may appear, and these need to be checked by your doctor:

-Be alert for new lumps, changes in nipple or breast shape or size, and unusual pain which won't go away.
+Always be alert for new lumps or thickened tissue, changes in nipple or breast shape or size, and unusual pain which won't go away.
 If you notice any of the following breast changes, it is very important that you show your doctor.

 An inverted nipple

-One of the more noticeable changes is a newly retracted or turned-in nipple, but most women don't know that this is a possible sign of a tumor in the breast.
-Cancer is not the only cause of new nipple inversion - inflammation or scarring of the tissue behind the nipple is just as likely to have caused it.
-However, it is important to see your doctor if you do notice that your nipple has been retracted as it may mean that a breast cancer is growing in a duct behind the nipple, pulling it into the breast.
+One of the more noticeable changes is a newly retracted or turned-in nipple, but most women don't know that this is a possible sign of a tumour in the breast.
+Even a partial retraction or deviation should be reported to your doctor.
+Cancer is not the only cause of new nipple inversion - inflammation or scarring of the tissue behind the nipple may also have caused it.
+However, it is important to see your doctor if you do notice that your nipple has become retracted as it may mean that a breast cancer is growing in a duct behind the nipple, gradually pulling it into the breast.

 Some women experience crustiness on or around their nipple.
 Sometimes it's like a red rash or flaky, scaly skin.
 It may also feel like an itchy or burning sensation.
-A crusty nipple could be caused by eczema, breastfeeding, or be a reaction to a new soap, but it could also mean breast cancer so should be shown to your doctor.
+A crusty nipple could be caused by eczema, breastfeeding, or be a reaction to a new soap, but it can also be a sign of a rare type of breast cancer - Paget's Disease of the Breast - so it should be checked by your doctor.
 Other nipple changes, such as the nipple pointing in an unusual direction or changing shape, should also be checked, just in case.

 Dimples, puckering or dents

-Some women find dimples, puckering or dents on their breasts.
-These can appear anywhere, even on the underside of the breast.
+Some women notice dimples, puckering or dents on their breasts.
+These can appear anywhere, even on the underside of the breast and could be caused by a breast tumour pulling the overlying skin inwards.
 A good way to check for this is by standing in front of the mirror and lifting up your arms.
 Do you notice any areas on your breasts where your skin pulls inwards?
 If you spot anything unusual, make sure to get checked by your doctor as soon as possible.

 Reddened, orange-peel-like skin

-A change in breast colour, reddening or inflammation needs to be checked out.
-The breast is swollen, feels heavy or achy and the skin may look like orange peel.
+A change in breast colour, with progressive reddening or inflammation needs to be checked out to exclude a rare but fast growing type of cancer - inflammatory breast cancer.
+The breast is very swollen and usually feels heavy or achy.
+The skin is thickened and may look like orange peel.
+Redness, or sometimes a pink flush occupies at least one third of the breast.
+Occasionally there might be a bruised appearance.
 Sometimes this is confused with a breast infection but it does not respond to antibiotics.